John Schwartzman

-John Leonard Schwartzman, A.S.C. (born October 18, 1960) is an American cinematographer, best known for his work on Jurassic World, The Amazing Spider-Man, The Rock and Seabiscuit, for which he received an Oscar nomination for Best Cinematography.
+John Leonard Schwartzman, A.S.C. (born October 18, 1960) is an American cinematographer who is best known for his work on Jurassic World, The Amazing Spider-Man, The Rock and Seabiscuit, for which he received an Oscar nomination for Best Cinematography.

 Early life

-Schwartzman was born on October 18, 1960 in Los Angeles, California.
-He is the son of producer Jack Schwartzman and stepson of actress Talia Shire.
+Schwartzman was born on October 18, 1960, in Los Angeles, California.
+He is the son of producer Jack Schwartzman and the stepson of actress Talia Shire.
 He is the brother of Stephanie Schwartzman and half-brother to actors/musicians Jason Schwartzman and Robert Schwartzman.
 John graduated from the University of Southern California School of Cinematic Arts in 1985.
-His father was Jewish, whereas his mother Catholic.

 Career

 Schwartzman works as a cinematographer.
 He is best known for his collaborations with directors Michael Bay, John Lee Hancock, Colin Trevorrow, James Foley and Paul Feig.